 Upskill your employees with the Apprenticeship Levy

 These skills form the foundation of data science and are relevant for all organisations wanting to harness the power of data for business insight.
+Apprenticeships, funded by the government, provide a well-defined route for upskilling people into Data Science and Data Analyst roles.

 The Level 4 Data Analyst Apprenticeship is the most entry level programme, open to full-time employees with no formal data science training.
 It is fully funded by the government for companies paying into the Apprenticeship Levy.
 Those not paying into the levy pay just 5% of the costs to train their employees.